Types of Journalism: 21 Different Types of Journalism

 12. Freelance Journalism

-Freelance journalism is the process of generating informative content and sell them to media organizations.
+Freelance journalism is the process of generating informative content and selling them to media organizations.
 It is one kind of contract work; journalists complete newspapers, magazines, and commercial organizations.
-The content might be related to fashion, sport, products, and environments.
+The content might be related to fashion, sports, products, and environments.
 Nowadays, many freelance journalists work to promote commercial products.
-Additionally, some of them involve in investigative journalism.
+Additionally, some of them are involved in investigative journalism.

 For example, "How to earn money from Facebook."